SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 =======

 Falaise  provides  an  example  of FLSimulate  configuration.
-It  is published   from    the   installation   resource    directory   under ``examples/flsimulate/ex01/``.
+It  is published   from    the   installation   resource    directory   in `examples/flsimulate/ex01/`.